Deferred Compensation Plan Hedging Options: A Primer

 Taxes on TRS gains can be deferred until benefit payments are made to participants (Treasury Reg.
 1.1221-2(b)(2) and section 1221(b)(2) of the IRC).

-Note that the favorable economic impact is material as deferrals would not need to be used to purchase mutual funds– but could instead be utilized for corporate purposes.
+Note the economic impact as deferrals would not need to be used to purchase mutual funds– but could instead be utilized for corporate purposes.

-The following models have been constructed to evaluate the impact to cash flow and corporate earnings (P&L) of different hedging options for the DCP.
+The following models quantify the impact to cash flow and corporate earnings (P&L) of different hedging options for the DCP.

 Plan Liability – $300 million